bennettslin/yearlings_bobtail_app/presenceWork.md

 * Cutouts and fixtures slide in
 * Actors fade in

-* Fixtures slide in from left or right, depending on xIndex.
-* Presences are behind theatre.
 * Cutouts and fixtures that persist across scenes should not transition.

 # Order upon load